Waveform

 | Platform Algorithm | Audiomack normalizes to approximately -13 LUFS and is the leading streaming platform for hip-hop, Afrobeats, and Afropop in Africa and the diaspora. |

 Hip-hop mastering lives and dies by the 808.
-The relationship between kick transient and sub-bass sustain is the genre's defining technical challenge — too much low-end at 60–80 Hz drowns the kick in mud; too little loses the mix's visceral punch.
+The relationship between kick transient and sub-bass sustain is the genre's defining technical challenge.
+Too much low-end at 60–80 Hz drowns the kick in mud; too little loses the mix's visceral punch.
 Modern hip-hop productions routinely target -8 LUFS before streaming normalization turns them down, sacrificing dynamic range for zero loudness gain.
 The correct mastering target preserves the kick's transient attack by keeping a fast-attack limiter above 2 ms. Sidechain compression between kick and 808 is handled at the mix stage, but the mastering chain must ensure this inter-sidechain relationship survives the true peak limiter at -1 dBTP without 808 clipping.
-Presence peaks at 2–4 kHz determine vocal intelligibility on phone speakers — the primary listening environment for 78% of hip-hop streams.
+Presence peaks at 2–4 kHz determine vocal intelligibility on phone speakers.
+The primary listening environment for 78% of hip-hop streams.
 High-frequency content above 12 kHz has diminishing returns: AAC and MP3 encoding attenuates it regardless, making extreme air-band boosts wasteful.
 A 250–350 Hz cut of 2–3 dB removes muddiness and creates space for the 808 to breathe without touching the kick's fundamental.

 Audiomack context: Audiomack normalizes to approximately -13 LUFS and is the leading streaming platform for hip-hop, Afrobeats, and Afropop in Africa and the diaspora.
-Tracks stream on a wide range of devices including budget Android phones — prioritize sub-bass clarity and mid-range punch that translates on smaller speakers.
+Tracks stream on a wide range of devices including budget Android phones.
+Prioritize sub-bass clarity and mid-range punch that translates on smaller speakers.

 Low-end: Tight high-pass at 30–40 Hz to remove rumble.
 Keep 60–80 Hz full for kick body.